cocoabox/node-openssl-thingy/README.md

 const {create_conf_data} = require('./openssl-utils');
 ```

-for example, to sign a CSR, you need a fully-configured CA. assuming you have all the files (database file, serial file,
+For example, to sign a CSR, you need a fully-configured CA. assuming you have all the files (database file, serial file,
 etc) ready, call `create_conf_data.for_ca_operations()` to generate a config file `Buffer`, which you can then pass to
 `openssl.sign_csr()`.